ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

   invariant).

 Once the Developer creates a Pull Request, a team mate is selected to do the review.
-There are a ton of ways to select a reviewer to handle shepherding the code into canonical.
+There are a ton of ways to select a reviewer.
 In my experience the best way to do it is just let the code reviewer self select.
 As long is its not always the same person stepping up things should be fine.
 If you have put together a good mature team this approach is, by far, the best.You could also just to randomly assign a team mate, have the Developer producing the code to pick the team mate that is going to review.
 In the end how the Reviewer is selected matters a lot less then the fact that you have a reviewer.

 The final responsibility of the Developer is to make sure make sure the code gets reviewed.
 The longer code sits out without review the